vstinner/sixer/README.rst

    if a filename doesn't exist or a directory doesn't contain any .py file
   - ``unicode`` operation also replaces ``(str, unicode)`` with ``six.string_types``
+  - When removing an import, don't remove the empty line following the import if the empty line is followed by a second import

 * Version 0.7 (2015-09-29)